andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Note:
 When I landed I was heralded as the "DDD expert".

 I'd go into meetings and people would address me as such.
 I even got called the "DDD Messiah" once.
-Thats when I got worried.
+That's when I got worried.

-It was clear that there was not only a general awareness of my arrival, but also an expectation that I would be able to solve a lot of problems, that DDD would be my tool to do so, and that it would fix everyone's problems.
+It was clear that there was not only a general awareness of my arrival, but also an expectation that I would be able to solve a lot of problems, that DDD would be my tool to do so.

 However, rather than everyone looking for a more general adoption of DDD as an approach / set of skills, I was there to take things off people's hands.